wasp-lang/wasp/web/docs/language/features.md

   - By default, we expect you to set two environment variables in order to use Google authentication:
     - `GOOGLE_CLIENT_ID`
     - `GOOGLE_CLIENT_SECRET`
-  - These can be obtained in your Google Developer's Console.
-See here for more.
+  - These can be obtained in your Google Cloud Console project dashboard.
+See [here](/docs/integrations/google#google-auth) for more.

 - Sign in:
   - By default, when a user signs in with Google we will attempt to look up the user by email.